-I want to stress that, before beginning my placement with Meddeas as a Language Assistant and a Cultural Ambassador, I had never undertaken any form of teaching whatsoever.
-This lack of experience led me to have many concerns, almost all of which were unfounded.
+Before becoming a Language Assistant and a Cultural Ambassador with Meddeas, I had never undertaken any form of teaching.
+This lack of experience led me to have many concerns.

 My principal concern was that I could potentially find the teaching experience monotonous.
-I have always loved doing a variety of activities and couldn’t picture myself doing the same thing every day.
+I’ve always loved doing a variety of activities and couldn’t picture myself doing the same thing every day.
 Perhaps you are the same?

 How wrong I was to be worried!
 Being a Language Assistant and a Cultural Ambassador with Meddeas is such a wonderfully diverse experience.
 It is anything but boring.